DarkSpider90/REPO-MoreStandsForShops/README.md

 - Enable or disable the whole mod.
 - Enable or disable the extra upgrade stand.
-- Enable or disable the shelf and table changes.
+- Enable or disable additional shelves and table layout changes.
-- Enable or disable the shop pool override.
+- Enable or disable custom item pool changes.
 - Enable debug logs if you want to check what the mod is doing.

 ### Item Counts